 Ardelyx, Inc., or "the Company," is focused on enhancing the way patients with cardiorenal and gastrointestinal, or GI, diseases are treated by using the gut as the gateway to delivering medicines that matter.
 The Company has pioneered the development of small molecule therapeutics that act predominantly in the GI tract, thereby avoiding potentially negative side effects on the rest of the body.
-The Company's strategy is to evolve from a research and development-focused company to an integrated biotechnology company, by building cardiorenal and GI portfolios in the United States, while exploring a variety of strategic commercial options outside the United States.
+The Company's strategy is to evolve from a research and development-focused company to an integrated biotechnology company, by establishing regional and global partnerships to leverage its own commercial capabilities and experience to help build its cardiorenal and GI portfolios.
 The Company is developing several products and programs focused on underserved medical needs including the following: